 Combined State Championships are held annually for 11 disciplines, including; Dressage, Sporting, Campdrafting, Team Penning, Team Sporting, Jumping Equitation, Show Jumping, Mounted Games, Combined Training, One Day Event (ODE) and Show Riding.
-Competitors must be a required Championship standard to qualify to participate in these championships.
-Competitors are between the ages of 7-24.
+Competitors must be a required Championship standard to qualify to participate in these championships and supply copies of grading cards and/or other documentation as required.
+Competitors are between the ages of 7- to under 25.
 Entrants compete in their relevant age group.

 Often referred to as the "gymnastics" of horse training, since it is designed to improve the suppleness and responsiveness of the horse and the skill of the rider.
 It is required as basic training for all equestrian events.
 Competitors must ride standard written tests from memory and are judged on their ability to perform in harmony with their horse.
 PCANSW uses Equestrian Australia Dressage tests and full details of which tests for the Dressage Championship will be provided on the event schedule.